02 March 2021

 Filtered output priority

+Filtred outputs always have higher priority.
+If an item can go to a filtered output or to a normal output, the filtered output will be chosen.
+If an item matches an output and the container is full or it’s disabled by redstone signal, then the item can go to the unfiltered outputs.
 If an item matches an output and the output’s chunk is not loaded, the item will not be transferred to a regular output.
-Instead, it will be transferred when the output becomes reacheable (and the input is loaded, too).
+Instead, it will be transferred when the output becomes reacheable (and the input is loaded, too). |

 A pipe that receives a redstone signal will stop transmitting.
 This can be used to transfer exact amounts of items using comparators and a bit of redstone dust.